Toshirô Mifune as Matsunaga, tubercular Japanese gangster

 The pleated trousers are fully cut to coordinate with the rest of the suit and echo the large fit that was trendy in the immediate postwar era.
 The bottoms are finished with turn-ups (cuffs).

 Matsunaga, ever aware of the communicative power of personal style, naturally opts for a pair of spectator shoes, a choice of footwear favored by the confident and – according to its “correspondent shoe” origins – the caddish.
 Matsunaga’s spectator derby shoes have brown leather around the apron-toe cap and quarters with lighter-colored, likely tan, vamp.
+The lace panels may also be a third shade, only slightly lighter than the toe cap and quarters.

 He wears a pair of dark socks, possibly brown to coordinate with his footwear as black socks would deliver too much of a clash to effectively continue the leg lines of his white striped suit trousers.